tangowhisky37/CoderDojo/index.md

 ## What Are The Making / Creating Tracks On Offer

 For details on the various learning tracks on offer at CoderDojo Altona North please visit - [Hacking & Making Tracks On Offer](https://tangowhisky37.github.io/CoderDojo/Pages/Hacking-Making-Tracks).
 To understand how the tracks we offer aligns with the Australian Digital Curriclum please visit - [Australian Digital Curriculum Map](https://www.codeclubau.org/curriculum/overview.html).

+Access to all the course content at CoderDojo Altona North is offered through our Learning Management System accessible through [KidzCanCode](https://learning.kidzcancode.com).
+We use the Learning Management system to give you access to the tutorials and also track your childs progress through the term.

 Please note that not all courses might be on offer every semester.
 Parents are requested to check with the team to confirm which course is being offered.